feirenkuang/elastalert-docker/README.md

-Note!
-This repository is no longer maintained!
-Changes to this repository will not result in the build of a new image on DockerHub.
-I suggest anyone interested in further developing this Docker image to fork this repository and create your own Docker image (on DockerHub).
-Thanks for your interest!

 # Elastalert Docker Image

 Docker image with Elastalert on Alpine Linux.

 Assumes the use of port 9200 when communicating with Elasticsearch.
-In order for the time of the container to be synchronized (ntpd), it must be run with the SYS_TIME capability.
-In addition you may want to add the SYS_NICE capability, in order for ntpd to be able to modify its priority.

 If Elasticsearch requires authentication, then the two environment variables listed below must contain user and password.
 In addition, if you mount the Elastalert configuration file you must add login credentials, like in this example: